mmaous/sftp/README.md

 ## Overview

-This Python application provides a secure file transfer service using the SFTP (SSH File Transfer Protocol) protocol.
+This Go application provides a secure file transfer service using the SFTP (SSH File Transfer Protocol) protocol.
 It enables users to securely upload files to a remote server without storing any credentials locally.
 The application runs directly on the edge (i.e., your machine), ensuring that sensitive data remains under your control.

 ## Features